signalfx/splunk-otel-collector/deployments/ansible/roles/collector/README.md

 `signalfx_dotnet_auto_instrumentation_additional_options` option (see below for details) to include any other environment variables required for IIS.

-**Note:** By default, only IIS will be restarted with the `iisreset` command (if it exists) after installation/configuration.
-Applications/services not running within IIS need to be restarted separately in order for any changes to take effect.
+**Note:** By default, IIS will be restarted with the `iisreset` command (if it exists) after installation/configuration.
+Applications ***not*** running within IIS need to be restarted/managed separately in order for any changes to take effect.

 For proxy options, see the [Windows Proxy](#windows-proxy) section.